harmancilab/ProxyTyper/installation/README.md

 which should show options to run *ProxyTyper.sh* and exit with no errors.

 ---
-After installation, we recommend reviewing examples under *\examples* folder.
+After installation, we recommend reviewing examples under */examples* folder.